Nebius-Academy/knowledge-base/_posts/2025-06-24-rl-training.md

 $$\mathbb{E}_{x\sim\mathcal{D}}\,\mathbb{E}_{\mathbf{y\sim\pi_{old}(y\vert x)}}\frac{\pi_{\theta}(y\vert x)}{\pi_{\text{old}}(y\vert x)}\widehat{A}(x, y) =: \mathcal{L}$$

+This change brings yet another benefit.
+Let's understand what it is.

+If we change the policy after each batch - which is unlikely to be spectacularly large - and sample new completions from the new model, it seems like we're doing two changes at a time: parameter update + data sampling process update.
+That might be a bit too rapid; we might loose control over the training process.
+A milder strategy would be to sample a larger batch from $\pi_{old}(y\vert x)$ and then to make several batch-gradients steps (with smaller batches) on this data, before replacing $\pi_{old}(y\vert x)$ by the updated policy.
+This might make the training process smoother.
+And indeed, in practice $\pi_{old}(y\vert x)$ lasts not for a single batch but for a certain training epoch.

 ## Step 5.
 Reward hacking and KL regularization

 If you get too carried away with maximizing reward (human preferences), you can ruin the quality.
 An absurd, but illustrative example: a model that politely refuses to answer any question is perfectly non-toxic, although completely useless.
 Situations, when the model learns to increase reward at all costs, eventually harming the actual goal behind the reward, are known as **reward hacking**.